-Diophant Ancient Measures Converter is a freeware Digital Humanities project completed.
+Diophant Ancient Measures Converter is a freeware Digital Humanities Programming project completed.
 It is a converter for ancient measures for Microsoft Windows(TM) operating systems.
 Use it for educational or scholastic purposes or as a game for entertainment.

 The Diophant Ancient Measures Converter will calculate and convert in approximation most Greek, Roman, Byzantine, and Late Ottoman units of measure from one unit into another and into modern units.
 Moreover, some Babylonian, Egyptian, and Persian units are included.

 Click in Unit A input box and type a number.
 Then, choose a unit from the Unit A list box located just below the Unit A input box.
 For ease of identification, a number in ascending order precedes every unit in the list boxes.
 Choose the unit to convert to from Unit B list box located beside the equal sign.
 The result is presented in the Unit B output box.
 The same result in modern measures is shown in the boxes below it.
 Unit A and B output boxes at the bottom of the Diophant tab window show the number of the smallest units contained in the units you have chosen to convert from and convert to in the software.
 Every calculation is copied to the clipboard and it is available to any other program (with 'Edit\Paste' command or keys 'Ctrl+V') you may have installed (e.g. a text editor) until you make a new calculation.

 In order to convert the modern unit result into other modern units, please use the free program 'Convert' by Joshua F. Madison.

 Use the 'Greek Length' tab to convert 10 plethron units into condylos units.